 - Consequences of underperforming.

 It is also essential to be consistent in the practices regarding Feedback sessions & appraisal discussions.
 Offering guidance on how best to conduct these conversations will increase effectiveness.
 Providing training for supervisors on how to provide constructive criticism can significantly enhance the outcome of evaluations.
-Finally, a good handbook needs specific details around role behavior & accountability so that everyone knows what’s expected of them.
+Finally, a good handbook needs specific details around role behavior & accountability so that everyone knows what s expected of them.
+For goods-producing industries, having well-written employee handbooks is imperative.

 Legal jargon may be dry, but skipping out on it in your employee handbook is like going on a blind date without googling the person first.